maxobaxo/d-and-d-form/README.md

 * MVP: a single page that involves the following....
   * player rolls for ability scores.
     * player rolls 6 dice (each with varying number of sides).
-Each die determines score for specific ability (Strength, Dexterity, Constitution, INtellect, Wisdom).
+Each die determines score for specific ability (Strength, Dexterity, Constitution, Intellect, Wisdom, Charisma).
     * scores are saved to player profile.
   * user selects character's race from dropdown list.
     * the race selection updates the player profile with new ability scores.